rwaldron/tc39-notes/es7/2016-03/march-29.md

 LH: atomicLoad and atomicStore are atomic operations.
 Are you guaranteed that atomic load or store will ever need to take a lock to implement that operation

-MM: is it semantically a synchronizing operations rather than a racy opration?
+MM: is it semantically a synchronizing operations rather than a racy operation?

 LH: yes